Author Archives: Kelcy Steele

 HE’S A MIGHTY GOD!

-Pastor, Interrupted: The Journey of Nearly Dying by Kelcy Steele
+Pastor, Interrupted: The Journey Of Nearly Dying by Kelcy Steele

 In the early morning hours of April 23, 2015, I felt myself dancing in between every stanza of Saint John of the Cross’ poem, when he narrated the journey of the soul from its bodily home to its union with God.
 The journey is called “The Dark Night”, because darkness represents the hardships and difficulties the soul meets in detaching from the world and reaching the light of the union with the Creator.
 There are several steps in this night, which St. John of the Cross related in successive stanzas.
 The main idea of the poem can be seen as the painful experience that people endure as they seek to grow in spiritual maturity and union with God.